Top Cities for Music Lovers in the United States

 6. Nashville, Tennessee

-The most famous music legacy in Nashville is the Grand Ole Opry, a country music and variety show that is still recorded live and is the famed show that discovered Dolly Parton.
+The most famous music legacy in Nashville is the Grand Ole Opry, a country music and variety show that is still live-recorded and is the famed show that discovered Dolly Parton.

 Music lovers can check out Second Avenue in the part of town that is known as The District, this is where you can find many live venues, or you can see the newly expanded Ryman Auditorium, country music's spiritual home.